pitchtypes.spelled.SpelledIntervalClass

 alteration()

-Return the number of semitones by which the interval is altered from its the perfect or major variant.
+Return the number of semitones by which the interval is altered from its perfect or major variant.
 Positive alteration always indicates augmentation, negative alteration indicates diminution (minor or smaller) of the interval.
 For pitches, return the accidentals (positive=sharps, negative=flats, 0=natural).

 Returns: